anut123/Human-Pose-Estimation-opencv/README.md

 python openpose.py --input image.jpg
 ```

-- To run the code

-'''
-python openpose.py

-'''
 # Notes:
 - I modified the [OpenCV DNN Example](https://github.com/opencv/opencv/blob/master/samples/dnn/openpose.py) to use the `Tensorflow MobileNet Model`, which is provided by [ildoonet/tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation/tree/master/models/graph/mobilenet_thin), instead of `Caffe Model` from CMU OpenPose.
 The original `openpose.py` from `OpenCV example` only uses `Caffe Model` which is more than 200MB while the `Mobilenet` is only 7MB.
 - Basically, we need to change the `cv.dnn.blobFromImage` and use `out = out[:, :19, :, :]` to get only the first 19 rows in the `out` variable.